go-vikunja/helm-chart/README.md

 ### Use an existing file volume claim

-In the `values.yaml` file, you can either define your own existing Persistent Volume Claim (PVC) or have the chart create one on your behalf.
+In the `values.yaml` file,
+you can either define your own existing Persistent Volume Claim (PVC) or have the chart create one on your behalf.

-To have the chart use your pre-existing PVC:
+To use your pre-existing PVC:

 ```yaml
 vikunja: